When I sat down to write a cookbook for pregnant and new moms, I knew one thing for sure: It must have snacks. Lots of snacks.

 - Well-balanced to keep your nausea, fatigue, and blood sugar in check

-Here’s a recipe that checks all the nutritional boxes above – it’s easy to make, delicious to eat, and can be doubled and frozen (either by the batch or as individually wrapped bars for easy grab-and-go snacking!).
+Enter my chocolate almond oat bars.
+It checks all the nutritional boxes above – it’s easy to make, delicious to eat, and can be doubled and frozen (either by the batch or as individually wrapped bars for easy grab-and-go snacking!).

-You can find many more delicious and nourishing snacks and meals in The Food Doula Cookbook.
+Along with my chocolate almond oat bars, you can find many more delicious and nourishing snacks and meals in The Food Doula Cookbook.